-Another early adopter was the Catalan philosopher and the author of the first major work in the Catalan literature, Ramon Llull.
+Another early adopter was the Catalan philosopher and the author of the first major work in Catalan literature, Ramon Llull.
 Historians found that Leonardo da Vinci used the technique as well, mostly for note-taking.
 He is sometimes considered as the historical person who popularized mind mapping the most.

-History of Mind Mapping in the 1950–1960 Era
+History of mind mapping in the 20th century

 Although historians found various traces of the technique throughout history after Leonardo, they were relatively insignificant until the beginning of the 1950s or 60s.
 Semantic networks got developed late in the 1950s, just as a basic theory in order to understand the demonstrations of how human beings experience learning.
 This concept was furthered by Ross Quillian and Alan Collins in the 1960s.
 They both used a kind of network where all the concepts and ideas were related by links that would show them how a certain object is related to another.
 The work of Quillian and Dr. Collins is how mind mapping became very popular in learning, sharing concepts, and other various collaborative techniques.
-Dr. Collins was also considered as the father of modern mind mapping because of his extensive commitment to publish research about his creativity, graphical thinking, and learning.
+Dr. Collins was also considered the father of modern mind mapping because of his extensive commitment to publish research about his creativity, graphical thinking, and learning.

 However, it was not until the late 1960s that a British psychologist, Tony Buzan, made the use of mind mapping very popular.
 He even created a set of rules to be used during the process.
 Nowadays, mind mapping is used everywhere, be it in college or high school, as it gives a broader approach to the subject.
 Though some of it is still done on paper, most mind maps nowadays are made directly via a computer using mind mapping software, which simplifies things enormously, cutting the time you need to redraw things after you have made some amendments and rearrangings.
 The software simply generates the links according to your input and places them around seamlessly.

-The computer-aided mind mapping is available not only as a stand-alone application, but there are also web or cloud-based mind mapping tools on the market.
+Computer-aided mind mapping is available not only as a stand-alone application, but there are also web or cloud-based mind mapping tools on the market.
 There are even mind mapping programs on the latest smartphones so that you can start brainstorming anywhere, anytime.
 Instead of using a pencil and a piece of paper to draw and then reorganize the whole picture, it has become extremely easy to use the mind mapping software and mind mapping apps both on the Google Play Store and Apple App Store instead.

 There aren’t many books on the subject of mind mapping history, indeed we have found none dealing with it exclusively.
 Nonetheless, Visual Complexity: Mapping Patterns of Information (history of information and data visualization and guide to today’s innovative applications) by Manuel Lima probably offers the most in this respect, offering “a thorough history of information visualization with a detailed look at today’s most innovative applications” and “clearly illustrates why making meaningful connections inside complex data networks has emerged as one of the biggest challenges in twenty-first-century design.
 From diagramming networks of friends on Facebook to depicting interactions among proteins in a human cell, Visual Complexity presents one hundred of the most interesting examples of information visualization by the field’s leading practitioners.”